N-Wouda/ALNS/docs/source/setup/template.rst

 - A solution state for your problem that implements an ``objective()`` function.
 - An initial feasible solution.
-- One or more destroy and repair operators.
+- One or more destroy and repair operators tailored to your problem.

 .. note::